CziterGaming/VideoResizerCutter/README.md

 # VideoResizerCutter
- Resize your video to 720p or 480p.
+ Resize your video to whatever you want!
  You can also cut your video.

  V1.0.1.3